-In case the generator is purchased to operate with a certain type of transducer, the operating parameters are factory set according user's demands and there is no need to set or change parameters before work.
+In case the generator is purchased to operate with a certain type of transducer, the operating parameters are factory set according user's requirements and there is no need to set or change parameters before work.

-In case the generator is intended to work with different acoustic loads or to develop private projects, it is necessary to equip the generator either with MSH-1 Remote Control or with MSA2339 Adapter for PC control, in order to set necessary operating parameters.
+In case the generator is intended to work with different acoustic loads or to develop private projects, it is necessary to equip the generator either with MSH-1 Remote Control or with an Adapter for PC control (RS485-232, or RS485-USB), in order to set necessary operating parameters.